Signup for our Newsletter

 Mehaffey Farm was founded in 1826, when the family first purchased what was then a 300-acre farm.
 The original owners were among the first settlers of the Town of Rowley.
 Now in their seventh generation, the Mehaffeys cultivate sustainably-grown fruit, vegetables and grains to sell to area residents and restaurants.

-To ensure the remaining land will never be developed, a conservation restriction forever preserves its rich farmland soils, intact woodlands that help keep Rowley’s drinking water clean, and the new public trail leading to Willowdale State Forest and a larger trail network.
+To ensure the land will never be developed, a conservation restriction now forever preserves its rich farmland soils, intact woodlands that help keep Rowley’s drinking water clean, and the new public trail leading to Willowdale State Forest and a larger trail network.

 The woodland trail, on Mehaffey land, is open to the public.
 Walking from the parking area to a secluded trail, a hiker is likely to hear only their own footsteps and the songs of birds.
 The trail meanders through a mature hardwood forest with views over a spectacular wetland and beaver pond, connecting to trails on the adjacent Willowdale and Cleaveland Farm State Forests.